 The Swedish operations import the majority of goods sold in the Group.
 The principal currency used for imports USD.
 Goods and services are sold from the Swedish operations to the companies in the Group and invoices are raised in the recipients functional currencies: SEK, NOK, DKK and EUR.
 Sales to customers by the companies in the Group are denominated in local currencies and result in the foreign subsidiaries handling substantial amounts of both income and expenses in local currencies, thus creating a kind of natural hedge.
-The Swedish business also sells from December 2020 in EUR to customers in Germany and in PLN to customers in Poland.
+The Swedish business also sells in EUR to customers in Germany, Austria and the Netherlands as well as in PLN to customers in Poland.
 Transaction exposure and hedging activities in the Group are thus concentrated in a handful of companies in the Group.
 According to the Group's financial policy, transaction exposure should be reduced through the use of derivative instruments.
 The Group's policy is to hedge 70-100% of the projected cash flows.
 The Board of Directors has taken a decision on hedge accounting.
-The value of currency forwards at year-end was SEK -37.8 (-1.2) million.
+The value of currency forwards at year-end was SEK 20.9 (-37.8) million.